poggit/support/api.md

 GET /r/{resourceId}{/...}
 ```

 This request retrieves the resource with the ID `{resourceId}`.
-To make browsers and clients download the file with a desired filename, a filename can be provided behind the resource ID, e.g. to download the resource #5 with the file name `plugin.phar`, the URL `https://poggit.pmmp.io/r/5/plugin.phar` can be uesd.
+To make browsers and clients download the file with a desired filename, a filename can be provided behind the resource ID, e.g. to download the resource #5 with the file name `plugin.phar`, the URL `https://poggit.pmmp.io/r/5/plugin.phar` can be used.

 ### Response
 For a successful retrieval, Poggit returns a 200 OK.
 Some useful headers include: